 Ease the Tension: For Your Dog and Yourself

 Your mood has a direct effect on how you carry your body and what you're communicating non-verbally.
-If you're upset, your muscles are more tense or your brow is furrowed.
+If you're upset, your muscles are tense or your brow is furrowed.
 Good posture exudes confidence, while poor posture makes one look shy or nervous.
 You can fake certain emotions by simply changing your body language and facial expressions to reflect what you'd like to project.

-Have you ever noticed how your energy and resulting body language affects your dog’s actions?
+Have you ever noticed how your energy and resulting body language affect your dog’s actions?
 If you tighten their leash because you're worried about an approaching person or dog, your pup will become more alert, ready to jump into action if needed.
 You give them a reassuring word and a bit of praise when a loud truck goes by and startles them, and it helps them relax.
 Their reaction to a certain event, person, or thing can be affected by your physical and emotional reaction.
 When confronted with a situation that worries you, visualize the best case scenario and make sure your body language reflects how you'd like your dog to react.

 For example, if you have a dog that barks and lunges at other dogs while on leash and you see a dog approaching in the distance, visualize your dog walking calmly by the other dog with no issues.
 How nice would that be!
 Just the thought of being able to walk by without the ruckus should make your shoulders and arms relax.
 This in turn releases some leash tension, which can help your leash reactive dog relax.
-(Having a leash reactive dog can be very stressful and frustrating, but this behavior can be addressed with the help of a certified dog trainer.
-Check out this article for tips on how to get started working with your leash reactive dog, or sign up for this free online course.)

-This video shows a great example of the how the leash tightening contributed to an escalation of aggressive behavior in slow motion, followed by an example of dogs greeting on looser leashes.
+This video shows a great example of how the leash tightening contributed to an escalation of aggressive behavior in slow motion, followed by an example of dogs greeting on looser leashes.

 Your dog picks up on subtle changes in your mood based on the slight shifts in your body language and can start to mirror those energy changes.
 While your puppy is habituating to different environments and socializing, make sure you aren’t adding any more stress to the situation.